Cause sometimes you just feel tired, feel weak.

 There was no thought that went into the way I reacted; it was just so powerfully compelling that I just bugged out.
 And there are very few moments like that, for me, that made me feel like that.
 When I first heard him, I didn’t know if he was white or black or where he came from.
 All I knew is what he was making me feel like.

-There’s a science that lies behind the emotional highs and spine chills felt when listening to music that moves you.
+There’s a science behind the emotional highs and spine chills felt when listening to music that moves you.
 Recent brain research explains the raw power that exists in that tiny iPod of yours.

 Use 100% of your brain through the sweet sounds of music